 The first known record of taxation is from Ancient Egypt between 3000 and 2800 B.C.
 The masses paid their taxes either in the form of tithes (which would often be agricultural produce) or corvee, forced, and unpaid labor.
 The sun has risen on empires and set on dynasties, but the one thing that has remained integral to empires, dictatorships, and democracies is taxation.
 Considering that taxes are nearly as old as human civilization itself, it’s safe to assume that a robust taxation system is imperative for a country to function.

-The United States tax system works on both a federal and state level and is divided into several different kinds of taxes — income, capital gains, etc. The month of April is particularly significant for the U.S. tax system.
+The United States tax system works on both a federal and state level and is divided into several different kinds of taxes — property tax, income tax, sales tax, corporate tax, capital gains tax, etc. The month of April is particularly significant for the U.S. tax system.
 The deadline to file a tax return from 2019 and claim a rebate, file a 2021 income tax return, pay any tax due, contribute to an Individual Retirement or Health Savings Account and have it considered to 2020 retroactively, and file the first quarterly estimated tax payment of 2020 is April 18, 2022.

 The purpose of the National Clean Up Your I.R.S.
 Act Month is to motivate taxpayers to gear up for April deadlines in March.
 This month will, therefore, allow taxpayers to carefully sort through any documentation that they require, instead of rushing through the process in April.